Earthquakes on April 2, 2026

 10.0 km---✓ ReviewedUSGS →

-April 2, 2026 brought a magnitude 2.5 earthquake 39 km SSW of Adak, Alaska, logged at 23:01 UTC.
-At a depth of 10.0 km, the event was shallow crustal.
+Seismographs logged a magnitude 2.5 earthquake 39 km SSW of Adak, Alaska with origin time 23:01 UTC on April 2, 2026.
+The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
 Coordinates: 51.572°, -176.928°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-02